tigattack/docker-cups-canon-airprint/README.md

 1. Set `CUPS_LOGLEVEL=debug`
 2. Set `TEA4CUPS_DEBUG=yes`
+3. Set `PRINTER_POWERON_LOGLEVEL=debug`
-3. Look for log output between the following two lines in the CUPS error stream:
+4. Look for log output between the following two lines in the CUPS error stream:
   1. `Begin forked Prehooks`
   2. `End forked Prehooks`
-4. Good luck.
+5. Good luck.

 ### Add printer through ENV
 Set any number of variables which start with `CUPS_LPADMIN_PRINTER`.
 These will be executed at startup to setup printers through `lpadmin`.